Safe Medication Storage

 Many individuals misusing prescription drugs (especially adolescents and young adults) get them from friends and/or family members.
 Almost one-third of Connecticut high school students misusing pain medications were given them or took them from their home or someone else’s home (CT YRBS, 2017).

 Open houses and other occasions where guests, or even strangers, are coming in and out of the home are also opportunities for individuals to access prescription drugs.
 Safely storing all of your medications is just one way you can help prevent prescription drug misuse.

 If you are a non-profit substance use professional, please use our Contact Form to request Medication Lockboxes.

-If you are a resident of Connecticut and you would like to receive a Medication Lockbox, please view our upcoming Change the Script Van event schedule and attend the event nearest you!
+If you are a resident of Connecticut and you would like to receive a Medication Lockbox, you can either place an order online or view our upcoming Change the Script Van event schedule and attend the event nearest you!

 Keep prescription medications in the original containers.

 - These containers typically have child-resistant lids to prevent young children from taking any medications.